Multinomial Link Models: Multinomial Link Models

 \section{Multinomial Link Models}

-Inspired by the unified form \eqref{eq:logitunifiedmodel} of multinomial link models, in this section, we propose a more flexible multinomial regression model, called the multinomial link model, as well as its three special classes, mixed-link models allowing separate link functions for different categories, two-group models allowing multi-grouped response categories, and po-npo mixture models allowing more flexible model structures.
+Inspired by the unified form \eqref{eq:logitunifiedmodel} of multinomial logistic models, in this section, we propose a new family of multinomial regression model, called the multinomial link model, which covers four classes of new models, namely the mixed-link models allowing separate link functions for different categories (Section~\ref{sec:mixed_link_model}), two-group models incorporating NA or unknown responses (Section~\ref{sec:two_group_link_model}), dichotomous conditional link models dealing with longitudinal binary responses (Section~\ref{sec:multinomial_conditional_link}), and po-npo mixture models allowing more flexible model structures than ppo models (Section~\ref{sec:po_npo_mixture_model}).